 A conspiracy is nothing more than an agreement between two or more individuals to commit an unlawful act, with at least one overt act committed by one of them in furtherance of the objective of the conspiracy.
 Our goal in defending persons implicated in complex conspiracies is to demonstrate to the prosecution at the earliest possible stage that your involvement in a criminal conspiracy will be difficult or impossible to prove beyond a reasonable doubt.

 It is always possible to get caught up in a conspiracy investigation without having agreed to its purposes or even being aware of its objectives.
 For example, a friend of a friend of a major drug dealer might deliver a car to another friend of the friend without any idea it will be used to smuggle contraband across international boundaries.

 Even when there is some evidence to suggest that a bit player in a conspiracy to manufacture or distribute drugs had some awareness of the criminal purposes of the conspiracy, an energetic defense prior to indictment may help you remain what is known as an unindicted co-conspirator: still a person of interest to the prosecution, and quite possibly a witness for the government, but not facing any criminal charges.

-With 35 years of experience, defense lawyer David Elden knows how to protect your interests at every stage of a complex conspiracy case.
-Contact criminal defense attorney David Elden at his office in Los Angeles at (888) 991-9353 for a free consultation about the best way to approach your defense of conspiracy crime charges.
-Mr. Elden serves clients throughout Southern California and across the United States.
+With 35 years of experience, defense lawyer David Elden & Victor Sherman know how to protect your interests at every stage of a complex conspiracy case.
+Contact criminal defense attorney David Elden & Victor Sherman at their office in Los Angeles at (888) 991-9353 for a free consultation about the best way to approach your defense of conspiracy crime charges.
+Mr. Elden & Mr. Sherman serve clients throughout Southern California and across the United States.